- Homosexuality

 Legal recognition of non-binary gender in Gao is not legally recognized.

-LGBT discrimination in Gao is no protections.
+LGBT discrimination in Gao is illegal in some contexts.

 LGBT employment discrimination in Gao is no protections.